 When not directly on the beach, opt to ride a bike around town to the small boutiques and cafés in Siesta Key Village and feel the fresh breeze for a laid-back experience or use the free trolley to get around.

-Just south of Sarasota lies 14 miles of some of the best beaches in Florida – Venice Beach.
+Just south of Sarasota lies fourteen miles of one of the best Florida beach vacation spots – Venice Beach.

 Like many top Florida beaches along the Gulf Coast, Venice Beach has soft, pristine sand to dig your feet into and settle down for a fantastic day of sunbathing or kick around during an awesome game of beach volleyball at one of the two courts available.